Ben is a dispute resolution attorney with wide ranging experience representing his clients in courts across the country.

-Ben routinely serves clients in the health care, manufacturing, construction, and energy industries.
+Ben routinely serves clients in the health care, manufacturing, construction, and energy industries, as well as Native American tribes.
 They trust Ben’s judgment and strategic management of litigation costs to pursue favorable outcomes efficiently.
 Ben believes the best lawsuit is one resolved quickly, but he has the experience and dedication to press through lengthy and challenging disputes to achieve his clients’ goals.

 Education & Admissions